 How do I file an abstract of judgment in Texas?

-Obtain a certified abstract from the court clerk and file it with the county clerk’s real property records where the debtor owns property, paying fees of about $20–35 total.
+In Texas, you typically start by obtaining a certified abstract from the court clerk.
+Then you file it in the county clerk’s real property records for the county where the debtor owns (or may own) real property, and you pay the required fees (often roughly $20–35 total depending on the county and certifications).

-- (5) Mail a copy to the debtor’s last known address per Texas Property Code § 52.003
+- (5) Mail a copy to the debtor’s last known address as required by Texas Property Code § 52.003.

-Filing creates an automatic lien on non-exempt real property in that county.
+Once recorded, the abstract can create an automatic lien on the debtor’s non-exempt real property in that county.

 What information is required on a Texas abstract of judgment?